Translate

 · Special considerations: The trail and parking on the Country School property are closed to the public on days when school is in session.
 At those times, hikers would have to enter through the Neck River Trailhead at 210 Opening Hill Road, Madison, and could not hike through to the Blinnshed Loop Trail.

-· Preserve Names: Jefferson Park, Double Loop, Lowry Woods, Lost Pond, Camp Hadley, and Oil Mill Brook
+· Preserve Names: Jefferson Park, Double Loop, Lowry Woods Community Forest, Lost Pond, Camp Hadley, and Oil Mill Brook

 · Starting Location/Parking: Park in the cul-de-sac and along the road near 63 Jefferson Park Road, Madison.